15-281, Fall 2024

 • D: 60-70%

-This heuristic assumes that the makeup of a student’s grade is not wildly anomalous: exceptionally low overall scores on exams, programming assignments, or written assignments will be treated on a case-by-case basis.
+This heuristic assumes that the makeup of a student's grade is not wildly anomalous: exceptionally low overall scores on exams, programming assignments, or written assignments will be treated on a case-by-case basis and, while rare, could potentially drop a students grade.

 Late Policy

-• 2 slip days per assignment across all assignment types
+• 6 slip days across all assignment types

-• These slip days are only intended for minor illness and other disruptive events outside of your control, and NOT for poor time management
+• You may use these at your discretion, but they are intended for minor illness and other disruptive events outside of your control, and not for poor time management

-• I have so many deadlines this week: you know your deadlines ahead of time — plan accordingly.
+• I have so many deadlines this week: you know your deadlines ahead of time, so plan accordingly.

 • It's a minute before the deadline and the network is down: you always have multiple submissions -- it's not a good idea to wait for the deadline for your first submission.